emmt/OIFITS.jl/README.md

 vector) or by the target name (case of letters and trailing spaces are irrelevant).

-As an `OITarget` data-blocks is essentially a vector of target entries, it can be used as an iterable and it can indexed by an integer index or by a target
+As an `OI_TARGET` data-blocks is essentially a vector of target entries, it can be used as an iterable and it can indexed by an integer index or by a target
 name: